λ

 <docstring>

 The line with the bullet is printed with documenting-reference.
-The docstring is processed with document-docstring while Local References established with with-dislocated-names are in effect for all variables locally bound in a definition with arglist, and *package* is bound to the second return value of docstring.
+The docstring is processed with document-docstring while Local Definitions established with with-dislocated-names are in effect for all variables locally bound in a definition with arglist, and *package* is bound to the second return value of docstring.

-With this default format, PAX supports all locative types, but for some Locative Types defined in DRef and the PAX Locatives, special provisions have been made.
+With this default format, PAX supports all locative types, but for some Basic Locative Types defined in DRef and the PAX Locatives, special provisions have been made.

 When the printed initform is too long, it is truncated.